curl/everything-curl/libcurl/headerapi/iterate.md

 The **request** argument tells libcurl from which request you want headers from.

-If **prev** is set to NULL, this function returns a pointer to the first header.
+If **previous** is set to NULL, this function returns a pointer to the first header.
 The application can then use that pointer as an argument to the next call to iterate over all available headers within the same **origin** and **request** context.